Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Introduction

-$\mathcal{F}_{bulk}$ is displayed in fig.[\ref{fig:schematic}(A)] and exhibits an asymmetric well landscape, characterizing the weakly first order feature of the phase transition. $(T^{*}, T^{**})$ denote the supercooling and superheating spinodal temperature with $T_{c}$ the clearing temperature.
-The phase diagram in fig.[\ref{fig:schematic}(B)] is derived from $\mathcal{F}_{bulk}$, where the phenomenological parameters $A=A_0(1-T/T^{*})$ controls the sample temperature and $B$ the size disparity \cite{gralondej}.
+$\mathcal{F}_{bulk}$ is displayed in fig.[\ref{fig:schematic}(A)] that exhibits an asymmetric well landscape characterizing the weakly first order nature of the isotropic-nematic phase transition.
+The phase diagram in fig.[\ref{fig:schematic}(B)] is derived from $\mathcal{F}_{bulk}$, where the temperature dependence is contained in the parameter $A=A_0(1-T/T^{*})$ and the parameter $B$ depends on the size disparity\cite{gralondej}.
+Minimizing $\mathcal{F}_{bulk}$ with respect to $S$ yields the equilibrium value